swyddfa/esbonio/code/syntaxes/tests/comments.rst

--- SYNTAX TEST "source.rst" "code"
+-- SYNTAX TEST "source.rst" "comments"
 -- In this file we use '-' as the comment character.

 ..
 This line is a comment